Our Volunteers nurture and advocate for the best end-of-life comfort and support those grieving and bereaved.

 To foster environments that support end-of-life comfort and create helpful, positive memories.

-We value each human’s dignity.
+We value human dignity.

-We value living well until we die.
+We value living well until you die.

 We value the best death possible.